mklabs/mocha-browser-template/readme.md

 }
 ```

-**Note** One caveats though: currently, there is no easy way to determine the
+**Note** One caveat though: currently, there is no easy way to determine the
 original `$PWD` (current working directory), so we have to rely on `cd ../..`
 to get back to the original directory (works fine with npm 3, didn't tested
 with npm 2)